 Formed in Manchester in 1980, avant-funk outfit Swamp Children would mutate into acclaimed latin jazz outfit Kalima, recording four albums between 1986 and 2002, most of them released on Factory Records.

 The original line-up of Swamp Children comprised Ann Quigley (vocals), Tony Quigley (sax and bass), John Kirkham (guitar), Ceri Evans (keyboards and bass), Cliff Saffer (sax) and Martin Moscrop (drums).
-For six months the new outfit practised at a rehearsal space shared with fellow post-punk funksters A Certain Ratio and Joy Division/New Order.
-Ages ranged from 16 to 19, with only John Kirkham boasting any real prior experience, having played with Jayne Casey in Pink Military, and auditioned for Ludus.
+For six months the new outfit practised at a rehearsal space shared with fellow post-punk funkers A Certain Ratio and Joy Division/New Order.
+Ages ranged from 16 to 19.
+John Kirkham alone boasted any real prior experience, having played with Jayne Casey in Pink Military, and auditioned for Ludus.
 The Swamp Children moniker was also applied to a one-off fanzine, largely the work of art student Ann.

-Martin Moscrop already played in ACR, while Ann had provided artwork for their single Flight and debut album To Each...
-Although the close association with A Certain Ratio led some to assume that Swamp Children were merely an ACR splinter group, Swamp Children always pursued a more latin, bossa nova and jazz tinged agenda, and were a totally separate affair.
-Although the band adopted a post-punk attitude towards making music, from the outset their sound was heavily influenced by the records they were listening to at the time - Miles Davis, Brazilian jazz fusion and heavy funk dancefloor sides.
+From the outset Swamp Children shared DNA with ACR.
+Martin Moscrop was a founder member of Ratio, while Ann provided artwork for their single Flight and debut album To Each...
+Although the close association with ACR led some to assume that Swamp Children were simply a splinter group, the new band pursued a more overt latin and jazz tinged direction, at the same time adopting a post-punk attitude towards making music, influenced by the records they were listening to at the time: Miles Davis, Brazilian jazz fusion and heavy funk dancefloor sides.

-The band made their live debut at Manchester's celebrated Beach Club in May 1980.
-Thanks to a double-booking another support band turned up and were turned away, having traveled all the way from Dublin for a string of British dates.
-The name of the band was U2...
+The band made their live debut at Manchester's infamous Beach Club in May 1980.
+Thanks to a double-booking blunder another support band turned up and were turned away, having travelled all the way from Dublin for a string of British dates.
+The name of the unlucky band was U2...

-Invited to record for Factory, the well-connected band cut Boy in March 1981 at Cabaret Voltaire's basic Western Works studio in Sheffield.
-The track was co-produced by ACR frontman Simon Topping and Stephen Mallinder of the Cabs, and proved a fairly experimental affair.
-In June Topping produced two more tracks in Manchester, and the 12" single appeared in October to generally good reviews.
-Another track, Flesh, again produced by Topping, was recorded in July and donated to Belgian sister label Les Disques du Crépuscule for their deluxe double album compilation The Fruit of the Original Sin.
+Invited to record for Factory, Swamp Children recorded Boy in March 1981 at Cabaret Voltaire's Western Works studio in Sheffield.
+The track was co-produced by Ratio frontman Simon Topping and Stephen Mallinder of the Cabs, and was somewhat experimental.
+In June Topping produced two more tracks in Manchester, and the debut 12" EP Little Voices appeared on Factory (Fac 49) in October to generally good reviews.
+Another track, Flesh, again produced by Topping, was cut in July and donated to Belgian sister label Les Disques du Crépuscule for an eclectic compilation, The Fruit of the Original Sin.

 In July the band appeared at a Crépuscule showcase at hip London venue Heaven, along with Marine, Richard Jobson, Repetition and Eric Random.
 In NME, Leyla Sanai enjoyed their 'truly authentic mixture of all that's acceptable in Nouveau Fun(k): Martha Tilson haircuts, a set quota of familiar cacophony, a certain (largish) ratio of influence to originality', though Chris Burkham was more dismissive in Sounds, calling the band 'pretty babies' who needed to 'grow up soon'.
 Michel Duval of Crépuscule did not agree, and invited the band to cut a single for Factory Benelux.
 The result was the 12" Taste What's Rhythm, recorded in March 1982 and featuring a small hours tune of touching, tender resignation to love in You've Got Me Beat.
 A live version of this track from a show at The Haçienda on 29 June 1982 also appeared on the Factory Outing video.